AbdulQadirAhmedAbbasi/Pulmonary-Nodule-Analysis-for-Lung-Cancer-Detection-in-Low-Dose-CT-Images/Code/README.txt

 1) Provided data is not ready to be used directly for 3D CNN
 2) We only have 888 CT scans in .mhd format
-3) We only have annotation of only nodules with diamete
+3) We have annotation of only nodules with different diameters
 4) Data preprocessing requires Patch Extraction + Label Creation for both Nodules & Non Nodules
-5) All preprocessed dataset is present on Dr.Hafeez's System.
+5) All preprocessed dataset is present on Dr.Hafeez's System at National University of Computer & Emerging Sciences.

 For Questions: